Products of two orthogonal projections

 We also obtain similar results in the context of model spaces.
 A \textit{model space} $\clq_\vp$ is defined as the closed subspace obtained by quotienting $H^2(\D^n)$ by an inner function $\vp \in H^\infty(\D^n)$ in the sense that

 We refer to $P_{\clq_\vp}$ the projection onto the model space $\clq_\vp$ as a \textit{model projection}.
-We prove the following (see Theorem \ref{thm: model proj}): Let $T \in \clb(H^2(\D^n))$ be a nonzero operator.
+We prove the following (see Theorem \ref{thm: model proj}): Let $T \in \clb(H^2(\D^n))$ be a nonzero operator satisfying the gcd property.
 Then $T$ is a product of two model projections if and only if